CorinaMurg/web-for-everyone/README.md

 1. Nav toggle (screen reader announces the entire content of mobile menu, and then again with each tab)

+1.1 Bug report on GitHub

+1.2 anchor from TOC to section heading

 2. Add role=text to article h1 spans
    https://dequeuniversity.com/rules/axe/4.8/aria-text?application=playwright&lang=en